a. Travel Arrangements

 Travel arrangements will be made as a group to accommodate entrance into Haiti and ensure coordination of travel to les Cayes.
 All travel arrangements will be made by the team leader with the possible exception of travel to domestic airports.

-Each member will bring 1 personal bag (50lb) 1 carry on (40 lb), 1 personal item (backpack or purse) and 1 bag (50 lbs) with team supplies or donations.
+Each member will bring 1 personal bag (50lb) 1 carry on (40 lbs.), 1 personal item (backpack or purse) and 1 bag (50 lbs.) with team supplies or donations.
 NO LIQUIDS OR SHARP OBJECTS IN CARRY ON BAG, put them only in your checked bag.
-When we leave Les Cayes please pack one day‟s worth of clothing and sleepwear so that all of the suitcases are not unloaded from the bus as we stay in Port au Prince for our last

 d.
 Health Precautions